LOCO Codes: Lexicographically-Ordered Constrained Codes: Conclusion

 \section{Conclusion}

 We introduced LOCO codes, a new family of constrained codes, where the combination of recursive structure and lexicographic indexing of codewords enables simple mapping-demapping between the index and the codeword itself.
 We showed that this mapping-demapping enables low complexity encoding and decoding algorithms.
-We also showed that LOCO codes are capacity achieving, and that at moderate lengths, they provide a rate gain of up to $10\%$ compared with practical RLL codes that are used to achieve the same goals.
+We also showed that LOCO codes are capacity-achieving, and that at moderate lengths, they provide a rate gain of up to $10\%$ compared with other practical constrained codes that are used to achieve the same goals.
 Inherent symmetry of LOCO codes makes balancing easy.
 We demonstrated that the rate loss associated with balancing LOCO codes is minimal, and that this loss tends to zero in the limit, so that balanced LOCO codes achieve the same asymptotic rates as their unbalanced counterparts.
-Moreover, we demonstrated density gains of about $20\%$ in modern MR systems by using a LOCO code to protect only the parity bits of an LDPC code via mitigating ISI.
-We suggest that LOCO codes provide a simple and effective practical method for improving performance of a wide variety of data storage and computer systems.
+Moreover, we demonstrated a density gain of about $20\%$ in modern MR systems by using a LOCO code to protect only the parity bits of an LDPC code via mitigating ISI.
+We suggest that LOCO codes provide a simple and effective practical method for improving the performance of a wide variety of data storage and computer systems.
+Ongoing work includes asymmetric and non-binary LOCO codes.